nonodamiens/OCR_application/README.md

 # OCR application #

-This is an flask app OCR with Azure Cognitive Services made for learnings validation.
+This is a flask app OCR with Azure Cognitive Services made for learnings validation.